Disclaimer - I do not own Twilight or its characters. No copyright infringement intended

 Should I feel guilty?

 My mom was beautiful - inside and out.
-I still dream about her, and if I concentrate hard enough I swear I can hear her voice.
-I know it's crazy, but at times I even feel her with me.
+I still dream about her, and if I concentrate hard enough, I swear I can hear her voice.
+I know it's crazy, but at times, I even feel her with me.
 She truly cared about what I wanted out of life.
 I'll never understand why she stayed with my dad.
-They were complete opposites; positive and negative energies.
+They were complete opposites—positive and negative energies.

-What do they think of me now?
+What would they think of me now?

 I certainly didn't live up to the old man's standards.
-His ivy league fantasies died with him that night.
+His Ivy League fantasies died with him that night.
 He never cared about what I wanted, and nothing was ever good enough for him.
 Instead of praising my accomplishments, he only emphasized on improvements.

-We had dated a few times, but I couldn't commit to Rose.
-She and Emmett dated after that.
-But when the paternity test proved Rose's baby was mine, I was stuck, whether I liked it or not.
-I tried to make it work, I even married her.
-Rose and I were like oil and water, and it was my mom and dad all over again.
-I refused to bring up my daughter like that.
-Grace deserved better.
+We had dated a few times, but I couldn't commit to her.
+She and Emmett dated after that, but when the paternity test proved Rose's baby was mine, I felt stuck.
+I tried to make it work ... even married her.
+But we were like oil and water.
+It was my mom and dad all over again, and I refused to raise my daughter that way.

-Three months later, Rose and Emmett married.
+Three months later, Rose married Emmett.
 She claimed he was a better man and knew how to satisfy her.
-We all know the truth though, Emmett worships her.
+We all know the truth; Emmett worships her.
 He kisses her ass, and she loves it.
 It's fucking demented if you ask me, but to each their own.
 Rose is a good mom, I'll grant her that much, and Emmett treats Grace as his own.

-Yes, I've made some bad decisions, yet I have no regrets.
+I've made some bad decisions, yet I have no regrets.

 A bittersweet day for me, every year.

-My mother's birthday.
-The day she died.
+My mother's birthday, and ironically, the day she died.

 It's also Grace's birthday.

-Grace has my mom's hazel eyes and her dimples.
+She has my mom's hazel eyes and her dimples.